 Nick Ross is a graphic designer in San Francisco with a passion for social justice and community-focused design.
 Nick develops strategic experiential, wayfinding, and signage solutions for brands and clients across print, digital, and spatial formats.
 Nick is a knowledge leader for technical design aspects including: programming, code requirements, and fabrication of environmental graphics and signage.

-Joanne Johnson is a Communications Specialist with Gemini, Inc. Johnson is also an expert listener, creative writer and trusted resource energized by collaboration, challenges and the development of people and ideas.
+Joanne Thomas is a Communications Specialist with Gemini, Inc. Johnson is also an expert listener, creative writer and trusted resource energized by collaboration, challenges and the development of people and ideas.

 Her Key Experience is in leadership, coaching, blogs and WIKI, communications, program management, strategic planning, product management, employee development, and process improvement.